-Name:Dr Jonathan Webber - Cardiff UniversityName:Professor Rosie Campbell - Birkbeck College University of London
+Name: Professor Rosie Campbell - Birkbeck College University of London

-Name: Dr Phil Parvin - Loughborough University
+Name: Dr Phil Parvin - Loughborough University Name: Dr Anthony Booth - University of Sussex

 Students must not contact External Examiner(s) directly, and external examiners have been advised to refer any such communications back to the University.
 Students should raise any general queries about the assessment and examination process for the programme with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.